Esconine/NightLight-Linux/README.md

 # NightLight-Linux
-A Proprietary ['Night Light'](https://nightlight.gg/) client for Dead by Daylight match stats tracking, custom icons and tools.
+A Proprietary [Night Light](https://nightlight.gg/) client for Dead by Daylight match stats tracking, custom icons and tools.

 > [!IMPORTANT]
 > Works only on Arch and Arch-based distributions (SteamOS, CachyOS, EndeavourOS, Manjaro, Garuda, Artix and etc)